AshwiniKurady/Building-IBM-Watson/README.md

 a.
 Wikipedia collection has been indexed in lucene.

 b.
-Initializing Index by declaring variables such as StandardAnalyzer, FSDirectory, InderWriter Config and IndexWriter – FS directory is used to store the index.

-a.
-The index is stored inside resources/index/
+Initializing Index by declaring variables such as StandardAnalyzer, FSDirectory, InderWriter Config and IndexWriter – FS directory is used to store the index.The index is stored inside resources/index/

 c.
 Each Wikipedia page has been taken as a separate document in the Index.